-Skua and Roc bibliography and sources
+Skua and Roc Bibliography and Sources

 Books devoted to the Skua and Roc:

 Skua!
 The Royal Navy's Dive Bomber by Peter C. Smith, published by pen and sword ISBN 1-84415-455-6.
-Published in late 2006 this book added greatly to our knowledge of the Skua.
+Published in 2006, this book added greatly to our knowledge of the Skua.
 It not only covers the Skuas use as a dive-bomber but also does justice to it's use as a fighter as well.
 It throws new light on the Skuas use in Norway, the Mediterranean, off East Africa and over Dunkirk.
 Highly recommended.

 Blackburn Skua and Roc by Matthew Willis, ISBN 978-83-89450-44-9, published by Mushroom Model Publications in their "orange" series is a first-rate reference; ideal for the aeromodeller or aviation historian alike.
 It has plans, no less than 33 colour side-view profiles and lots of previously unpublished photos.
 Highly recommended.